 - What is your name, your nationality and your educational background?

 - Where have you studied before and in what field?
-What are the differences from or similarities to your current project.

 - What are you going to study?